Alejandro Adem, PIMS Director (2003-2015)

 Dr. Ghoussoub's service to the world's mathematical community has been nothing short of extraordinary.
 In 1999, he founded --in collaboration with Don Dawson (Director of the Fields institute, Toronto), Luc Vinet (Director of the CRM, Montreal), and Steve Halperin (U. of Toronto)-- the MITACS Network of Centres of Excellence (Mathematics of Information Technology & Complex Systems).
 He is currently a member of the MITACS' Board of Directors.
 In 2001, he founded --in collaboration with David Eisenbud (UC Berkeley), and Robert V. Moody (U. Alberta)-- the Banff International Research Station (BIRS), and he has been the scientific director of the station since 2004.

 Dr. Ghoussoub received an undergraduate degree from the Lebanese University of Beirut in 1973 and a doctorat d'état from Université Pierre et Marie Curie in Paris in 1979.
 His present research interests are in non-linear analysis and partial differential equations.
-He is currently a Professor of Mathematics, a Distinguished University Scholar, and an elected member of the Board of Governors of the University of British Columbia for the period 2008-2011.
+He is currently a Professor of Mathematics and a Distinguished University Scholar of the University of British Columbia.
+In 2015, he was awarded an honorary degree (DSc) from the University of Victoria and was appointed an officer to the Order of Canada.

 His academic distinctions include the Coxeter-James Prize (1990), a UBC Killam Senior Research Fellowship (1992), the Jeffrey-Williams Prize (2007), and the UBC Faculty of Science Achievement Award for outstanding service and leadership (2007).
 He was elected Fellow of the Royal Society of Canada in 1993, and was awarded in 2004 a Doctorat Honoris Causa from the Université Paris-Dauphine.